EddyVerbruggen/nativescript-aws/README.md

 ## Disclaimer
-I've tried to iron out all compatibility issues between AWS and NativeScript, but you may use some service that throws an error at runtime because it's requiring some unsupported node module.
-Please open an issue in that case and I'll take a look!
+I've tried to iron out all compatibility issues between AWS and NativeScript, but you may use some service that throws an error at runtime because it's `require`-ing some unsupported node module.
+Please [open an issue](issues/new) in that case and I'll take a look!